Department of Biology

 BIO 4332.
 Biology in Film and Television: An Analysis of the Biology in Fiction and Non-Fiction Film and TV.

-This course explores how biology is portrayed in popular motion pictures with an emphasis on analyzing biological accuracy, misconceptions perpetuated or portrayed, and investigating the rationale behind motion picture directors' and writers' decisions about how they portray biological content in the final product.
-Students will watch and discuss a curated list of films and television shows and write an analysis of each film or TV episode.
+This course explores how biology is portrayed in popular motion pictures, with an emphasis on analyzing biological accuracy, misconceptions perpetuated or depicted, and investigating the rationale behind directors' and writers' decisions about how biological content is presented.
+Students will watch a curated list of fiction films, non-fiction documentaries, fiction television episodes, and/or non-fiction docu-series with topics ranging from terrestrial ecology to public health.
+Students will gain the skills to review and analyze film and television media for scientific accuracy and inaccuracy.
 Prerequisite: BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 with grades of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 1 Lab Contact Hour.Course Attribute(s): Dif Tui- Science & Engineering|Writing Intensive